* In case of any delay in receiving the OTP, you may verify it later. Please proceed without verification.

 your Mobile -

-Just a casual glance around and any tourist with a discerning eye will come to know the motive behind the architectural landscaping of Bundi.
+Just a casual glance around and any tourist with a discerning eye will come to know the motive behind the architectural landscaping of Bundi in Rajasthan.
 The Parks in Bundi project an image of an oasis amidst the dreary arid vegetation growing wild in the vicinity.
 The lush expanse of grass provides much needed visual relief from the starkly contrasted stone walls of the ramparts and battlements towering over them.
 Apart from these, there are also a number of gardens in Bundi, which are a horticulturist’s delight, providing the ideal backdrop to the splendid architecture of the royal palaces and courts dotting the city.
 Here are a few of the popular parks and gardens in Bundi that are a must see.

 Taragarh Fort Garden